10 common products that could soon disappear

 Keyed Locks

 More homes are now equipped with smart locks and keyless entry systems.
 They let people open doors with their passcode, fingerprint or even mobile phone.
 They are safer and more convenient than keys.
-Within 10 years, most households and offices will be keyless, and metal keys will go away.
+Within 10 years, most households and offices may be keyless, and metal keys may go away.

 Checkbooks